ForexLive

 1. Currency Market News

-Fast headlines on catalysts that move currency pairs, including:
+Fast updates on catalysts that can move major and minor currency pairs, including:

 - Statements and policy moves from central banks.

-- Major data prints such as inflation releases and U.S. payrolls.
+- Major data releases such as inflation prints and U.S. payrolls.

 - Political and geopolitical shocks.